Bio

 I spent several summers of my childhood on a lake at an east coast overnight camp.
 The name “Beacon Light Family Therapy” was inspired by a speech our Camp Director gave on the last night of camp each year.
 By candlelight, he told the story of ships crashing into a rocky shoreline without a light to guide them.
 He explained that each of us has the power to shine a light that helps others to shore, and that we will all have times in our lives when we need the light that others shine to guide us.
 Our camp family would now be each other’s beacon lights - providing support, guidance, and assistance to each other moving forward.
 Hearing this story each year had a profound effect on how I orient to the world.

-I’d like to offer the same sentiment to you - we all come upon difficult moments in our lives and need a beacon of guidance and support - I hope my practice can provide comfort and relief to those who need it.
+I’d like to offer the same sentiment to you - we all come upon difficult moments in our lives and need a beacon of guidance and support - I hope my practice can provide comfort, relief, and empowerment to those who need it.

 Learn more.